Hitachi Rail: Hitachi's rail division before global expansion

+Global expansion

-The rail division delivered 120 CQ311 series railcars to MARTA from 1984 to 1988.
+Hitachi's rail division delivered 120 CQ311 series railcars to MARTA from 1984 to 1988.

+Hitachi Rail Europe (legally Hitachi Rail Limited) was established in London as the European headquarters of the company in 1999.
+Other subsidiaries have been established globally.

 Hitachi markets a general-purpose train known as the "A-train", which uses double-skin, friction-stir-welded aluminium body construction.
 Hitachi's products have included the designing and manufacturing of many Shinkansen models, including the N700 Series Shinkansen.

-On February 24, 2015, Hitachi agreed to purchase the Italian rolling stock manufacturer AngeloKaridis and acquire Finmeccanica's stake in Ansaldo STS, the railway signaling division of Finmeccanica The purchase was completed later that year, at which point the company was renamed as Hitachi Rail Italy.
+On February 24, 2015, Hitachi agreed to purchase the Italian rolling stock manufacturer Ansaldo Breda and acquire Finmeccanica's stake in Ansaldo STS, the railway signaling division of Finmeccanica The purchase was completed later that year, at which point the company was renamed as Hitachi Rail Italy.
 Since then, Hitachi has obtained a majority stake in Ansaldo STS.

-Hitachi Monorail builds monorail systems with ten built to date.

 In July 2020, Hitachi signed an exclusive agreement with Hyperdrive, a UK-based lithium-ion battery company, to bring battery-powered trains to the country.
+In October 2020, Hitachi Rail won the contract to supply the 8000 series of railcars for the Washington Metro.
+It opened a plant in Hagerstown, Maryland in 2025 for the US market, replacing its previous plant in Medley, Florida.

-Late in 2021, Alstom announced the transfer of business relating to Bombardier Zefiro to Hitachi Rail and should be completed in early 2022.
+Late in 2021, Alstom announced the transfer of business relating to Bombardier Zefiro 300 to Hitachi Rail, as a condition of Alstom's acquisition of Bombardier put in place by the European Commission in order to remain compliant with EU competition law.
+The transaction was completed on 1 July 2022.

-In late 2022, Hitachi Rail won the contract to supply train sets for Ontario Line being planned in Toronto.
+In late 2022, Hitachi Rail won the contract to supply train sets for the Ontario Line being planned in Toronto, Canada.

+In May 2024, Hitachi Rail completed the acquisition of Thales Group's Ground Transportation Systems for €1.66 billion.
+This move will help expand its global presence in the rail sector to 51 countries.

+Thereafter Hitachi Rail and MERMEC signed a put option agreement for the sale of Hitachi Rail’s main line signalling business in France and its signalling business units in Germany and the UK.

+In July 2024, Hitachi Rail won the contract to supply new M-5 trainsets for the SEPTA Metro's Market–Frankford Line in Philadelphia, Pennsylvania, US.